ondra-vaic/Steering-AI-Documentation/docs/4_documentation-core/5_queries/1_ray_queries/1_ray-queries.md

 # ICreateRaysJobWrapper

-Implementations of `ICreateRaysJobWrapper` create `NumRays` rays per each entity.
+Implementations of `ICreateRaysJobWrapper` create `NumRays` [RayCommand](https://docs.unity3d.com/ScriptReference/RaycastCommand.html)s per each entity.
 The rays are then cast by the [`BaseSteeringSystem`](/docs/documentation-core/base-system/BaseSteeringSystem) in the background.
-The results of these raycasts are then passed into ray behaviors.
+The results of these [raycasts](https://docs.unity3d.com/Packages/com.unity.physics@1.3/manual/collision-queries.html#ray-casts) are then passed into [ray behaviors](/docs/documentation-core/behaviors/ray-behaviors/overview).

 ## Implementing a Ray Query